 When older adults cannot leave their homes and cannot personally prepare nutritious meals, home delivered meals are an available option.
 Volunteers who deliver meals to home bound older persons have an important opportunity to check on the welfare of the home bound elderly and are encouraged to report any health or other problems that they may observe during their visits.

-Meals served under the Nutrition Program must provide at least one-third of the daily recommended dietary allowances established by the Food and Nutrition Board of the National Academy of Sciences-National Research Council.
+Meals served under the Nutrition Program must provide at least one-third of the daily Recommended Dietary Allowances (RDA) and meet the U.S. Dietary Guidelines established by the Food and Nutrition Board of the National Academy of Sciences-National Research Council.

 The Nutrition Program also provides a range of related services including nutrition screening, assessment, education and counseling.

-Adults age 60+ who participate in either the group site (congregate) meal or home delivered meal programs are offered the opportunity to make voluntary suggested contributions toward the cost of the program.
+Adults age 60 and over who participate in either the group site (congregate) meal or home delivered meal programs are offered the opportunity to make voluntary suggested contributions toward the cost of the program.